 The Community Infrastructure Levy (CIL) is a levy which allows local authorities to fund infrastructure by charging on new development in their area.
 Money raised will go towards the costs of infrastructure projects within Warwick district.

 The levy was introduced by the government through the Planning Act 2008 and the CIL Regulations 2010 (as amended).

-Warwick District Council has completed the necessary consultation exercises and has undergone a successful CIL Inspection which has now been formally adopted by the council with effect from 18th December 2017.
+We have completed the necessary consultation exercises and has undergone a successful CIL Inspection, which has now been formally adopted by the council with effect from 18th December 2017.

-CIL takes the form of a tariff calculated on the basis of floor-space and is only payable for certain types of development in certain locations.
-Full information is contained in the council’s charging schedule (adopted 15th November 2017).
+CIL takes the form of a tariff calculated on the basis of floor-space and is payable for certain types of development as outlined in our charging schedule; there are different rates for different zones.
+Full information is contained in the council's charging schedule (adopted 15 November 2017).

 Definition of infrastructure

 The definition of ‘infrastructure’ for the purposes of CIL includes:

 - Medical facilities